Jose R. Fernandez

-Medical mistakes account for more than 250,000 deaths annually, and countless more patients needlessly suffer injuries, illnesses and complications as a result of emergency room and hospital errors each year.
+Medical mistakes account for more than 250,000 deaths annually, and countless more patients needlessly suffer injuries, illnesses, and complications as a result of the emergency room and hospital errors each year.
 The consequences for these medical mistakes can be devastating, and patients who suffer due to medical malpractice deserve to receive full and fair compensation for their doctors’ mistakes.

 Medical malpractice or negligence occurs when the actions of a medical provider, facility or physician or nurse, fall below, or deviate from the appropriate standard of care and cause an injury to the patient.
 Medical malpractice can take place in several ways.
 Some of the common types of medical malpractice include:

 - Anesthesia malpractice

 Hospitals, medical professionals, and their insurance providers aggressively defend against medical malpractice lawsuits.
 A medical malpractice lawsuit can provide the much-needed compensation for victims and their families in addition to helping the fight against the human and financial costs of medical mistakes.
 Physicians, hospitals, and other practitioners and facilities need to be held responsible for their mistakes so that in the future, they will exercise greater care when treating other patients.
 As a result, it is very important that you have appropriate legal representation by your side if you or someone you love has suffered any of these acts.